Will Ospreay: Transition to heavyweight (2018–2020)

-United Empire and departure (2020–2024)
+United Empire (2020–2024)

-On 2 February at The New Beginning in Sapporo, Ospreay was unsuccessful at winning British Heavyweight Championship from Zack Sabre Jr. On 4 February during the Road to New Beginning tour, Ospreay pinned Sabre Jr. in a tag team match between Chaos and Suzuki-gun.
-After the match, Ospreay challenged Sabre Jr. to another match for the title which was scheduled at RevPro's High Stakes event.
+On 2 February, at The New Beginning in Sapporo, Ospreay was unsuccessful at winning British Heavyweight Championship from Zack Sabre Jr. On 4 February, during the Road to New Beginning tour, Ospreay pinned Sabre Jr. in a tag team match between Chaos and Suzuki-gun.
+After the match, Ospreay challenged Sabre Jr. to another match for the title, which was scheduled at RevPro's High Stakes event.
 At the event, Ospreay defeated Sabre Jr. to win the British Heavyweight Championship.
-After the match, Ospreay announced that he will be moving to the heavyweight division.
+After the match, Ospreay announced that he will be moving to New Japan's Heavyweight division.

 Ospreay was supposed to be part of the 2020 New Japan Cup starting on 4 March; however, NJPW suspended all of its activities in late February due to the COVID-19 pandemic.
 Although the company eventually resumed its activities with the New Japan Cup in June, travel limitations due to the pandemic have prevented most foreign wrestlers from returning to Japan.
-Ospreay made his return in September, where Ospreay participated in his second G1 Climax in the A Block where he ended his G1 run with twelve points.
+Ospreay made his return in September, where he participated in his second G1 Climax in the A Block, and ended his run with twelve points.
 At night 17 of the G1 Climax, Ospreay defeated Kazuchika Okada after interference from Ospreay's girlfriend Bea Priestley and the returning young lion Great-O-Khan.
 After the match, Ospreay attacked Okada, turning heel, leaving Chaos, and forming a new stable called United Empire.
-Ospreay then won the 2021 New Japan Cup as well as winning the right to challenge Kota Ibushi for the IWGP World Heavyweight Championship at Sakura Genesis.
-At the event, Ospreay defeated Ibushi to win the IWGP World Heavyweight Championship for the first time as well as becoming the first British holder of NJPW's top championship.
-At Wrestling Dontaku, Ospreay made his first defense of the title when he defeated Shingo Takagi.
+Ospreay then won the 2021 New Japan Cup, earning him the right to challenge Kota Ibushi for the newly-unified IWGP World Heavyweight Championship at Sakura Genesis.
+At the event, Ospreay defeated Ibushi to win the IWGP World Heavyweight Championship for the first time, becoming the first British holder of NJPW's top championship and became the fourth wrestler to win the IWGP Junior Heavyweight and IWGP Heavyweight Championships.
+At Wrestling Dontaku, Ospreay made his first defence of the title when he defeated Shingo Takagi.
 However, he suffered a neck injury during the match and was forced to vacate the title on 20 May 2021.

-Just three months after his injury, Ospreay made a surprise return at Resurgence on 14 August.
-He delivered a promo declaring himself as the true IWGP World Heavyweight Champion due to him never being beaten for the title and revealed a separate and identical belt.
-He also claimed recognized IWGP World Heavyweight Champion Shingo Takagi to be an "Interim champion" as well as revealing himself out of the G1 Climax 31.
-He also said he would be competing on New Japan's American show Strong.
-In the build-up to Wrestle Kingdom 16, it was announced that Ospreay would face the winner of the 4 January main event, on 5 January, to unify the World Championships.
+Just three months after his injury, Ospreay made a surprise return at Resurgence on 14 August, and delivered a promo declaring himself the true IWGP World Heavyweight Champion as he was never beaten for the title and revealed an identical belt.
+He also claimed to recognize IWGP World Heavyweight Champion Shingo Takagi to be an "Interim champion", and that he would compete on New Japan's American show Strong rather than participate in G1 Climax 31.
+In the build-up to Wrestle Kingdom 16, it was announced that Ospreay would face Night 1's main event winner in Night 2's main event on 5 January to unify the World Championships.
 On 4 January, Kazuchika Okada defeated Shingo Takagi to win the World Championship.
 On 5 January, Okada defeated Ospreay to win and unify both World Championships.